-Directed

-The health and safety team are not informed timely of requests for equipment to support police staff/police officers that are returning to work or when an officer/staff member goes onto limited duties and unable to complete their normal role.
-If someone is unable to carry out their normal work as a result of a work related incident, which late for more the seven days it may be reportable to the HSE.
+6 Directed The health and safety team are not informed timely of requests for equipment to support police staff/police officers that are returning to work or when an officer/staff member goes onto limited duties and unable to complete their normal role.
+If someone is unable to carry out their normal work as a result of a work related incident, which late for more the seven days it may be reportable to the HSE. consulted and advised of relevant limited duty at the earliest opportunity, and when an individual needs support e.g. specific equipment requests that are needed to facilitate police officers and police staff returning to work.
 An HR policy entitled 'Limited Duties (Police Officers) exists.
 It states the following at para.
-3.11 "...Where an officer sustains an injury resulting from an accident in connection with their work, they must complete an accident, injury or near miss form immediately.
-If this leads to them being unable to perform their normal duties for more than seven consecutive days, their manager must notify the Workplace Health, Safety and Wellbeing team via the Accident, Incident and Near Miss Report (AIM)....".

-Some links in the policy e.g. to the 'Notification form' and the 'Officer record'.

-Accident, Incident and Near Miss forms are not often received when an officer goes onto limited duties if a work related activity caused this to occur.
-The following actions are considered appropriate to rectify this:

-- 1) The broken hyperlinks in the policy should be repaired. - 2) The Limited Duties Officer Record form and Notification Form should be updated to ensure that the health and safety team are aware - 3) The policy and the relevant forms should be updated to reflect that the need for an Accident, Incident or Near
+3.11 "Where an officer sustains an injury resulting from an accident in connection with their work, they must complete an accident, injury or near miss form immediately.
+If this leads to them being unable to perform their normal duties for more than seven consecutive days, their manager must notify the Workplace Health, Safety and Wellbeing team via the Accident, Incident and Near Miss Report (AIM)".
+31/03/2021 Policy Reward and Employee Relations Manager Accident, Incident and Near Miss forms are not often received when an officer goes onto limited duties if a work related activity caused this to occur.
+The following actions are considered appropriate to rectify this: 1) The broken hyperlinks in the policy should be repaired.
+2) The Limited Duties - Officer Record form and Notification Form should be updated to ensure that the health and safety team are aware 3) The policy and the relevant forms should be updated to reflect that the need for an Accident, Incident or Near

-Policy Reward and Employee Relations

-Manager

-Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies